 Additional Resources for Schools

-Complete a short 20-30 minute online training to gain free access to Health lesson plans, ideas to incorporate Active Breaks and Active Lessons, Active Homework, posters and more
+Complete a short 20 to 30 minute online training to gain free access to Health lesson plans, ideas to incorporate Active Breaks and Active Lessons, Active Homework, posters and more.

-The Department of Education’s Active Schools program, launched in 2021, aims to provide support and resources for schools to get kids moving.
+The Department of Education’s Active Schools program provides support and resources for schools to get kids moving.
 The Active Schools Framework uses a holistic approach to support students to be active through six priority areas:

 - Quality physical education